 Traveling by train is another good option.
 There are daily trains from Innsbruck and Vienna to Langen am Arlberg, the closest train station to Lech.
 If you are planning to travel by train in Central Europe or in Austria check out the Eurail Pass deals.
 We used the Eurail Pass twice and for us there is no better way to travel in Europe by train.
 One pass for 28 countries and up to three months of travel.

 The weather in the Alps changes a lot.
 Prepare yourself for lovely warm days and also some snowfall.
 In Lech the average temperature in summer is 20ºC, but when we were there the thermometer hit 8ºC.
 So you must pack wisely to survive such unpredictable weather.

 For warm days hat, sunglasses, sunblock, and light clothes are a must.
 And don’t forget to pack a pair of hiking boots [here are some good hiking boots to buy], a rain jacket [check out these models] and a small backpack is also important for hiking and cycling tours.
 The maps or even some specific equipment for outdoor adventures you can get at the shops in Lech am Arlberg.

 Now it’s time to book your tickets and start planning your itinerary of cool things to do in Lech am Albert.
 Summer in Austria is great fun with gorgeous nature and tons of outdoor activities.
 Enjoy Lech and if you have some spare days visit Bregenzerwald, an hour bus ride connects the two towns and you can have a real taste of adventure in Vorarlberg’s summer.

-Love this post?
+Love this guide to things to do in Lech?
 Pin it for later and share the love!